 [Heading inserted by No. 4 of 2002 s.
 61.]

-36. Disputes
+36. Certain disputes between purchasers and dealers, Commissioner may intervene in

 Unless proceedings with respect to the dispute have commenced in a court of competent jurisdiction, where a dispute arises between a purchaser and dealer as to —

-(a) the extent of the obligations of the dealer under section 34;
+(a) the extent of the obligations of the dealer under section 34; or

-(b) the manner of the carrying out by the dealer of those obligations;
+(b) the manner of the carrying out by the dealer of those obligations; or

 (c) the amount of the fair cost of repairing or making good any defect referred to in section 35(1); or